JOKR-Services/logr-node/README.md

 - `isSync` (optional): A flag that defines whether the method is synchronous (default is asynchronous).

 - `onException` (optional): A callback function to handle captured exceptions.
-It takes the error and context as parameters and can return an unknown value.
+It takes the error and context as parameters.

 ## Log Format